noudess/docs-main/Lua-Raid.md

-Lua_Raid is a class exported to Lua that represent the Raid object from EQEmu.
+Raid is a class exported to Lua that represent the Raid object from EQEmu.

 [Return to the Lua API](Lua-API)